gabyx/CudaFramework/README.md

 Each GPU variant has a ``initializeTestProblem()`` function which fills the iteration matrices with random values (keeping the problem size fixed!).
 Each GPU variant also has ``runGPUProfile()`` and ``runGPUPlain()`` functions which launch the GPU variants with or without timing information.

 To get to the bottom of the prox iteration variants, consider the the kernels A and B involved in the GPU variant ``SorProxGPUVariant``.
-These are launched sequentially over the iteration matrix ``T_dev`` as shown in the following:
+This variant is described in the paper in detail.
+Kernels A and B are launched sequentially over the iteration matrix ``T_dev`` as shown in the following:
 ```C
     for(m_nIterGPU=0; m_nIterGPU< m_nMaxIterations ; m_nIterGPU++){